 From February 12 to April 15 1991, Company B, and 1st platoon, Company A, 1st Battalion, 75th Ranger Regiment, deployed to Saudi Arabia in support of Operation Desert Storm.
 They conducted one critical raid and provided a quick reaction force in cooperation with allied forces.
 The performances of these Rangers significantly contributed to the overall success of the operation.
 In September 1994, 1st Battalion deployed to the USS America (CV-66) in support of Operation Uphold Democracy, Haiti.

 In December 2001, after the terrorists attacks of Sept.
 11, 2001, elements of Headquarters and Headquarters Company and Company A deployed in support of Operation Enduring Freedom in Afghanistan.
 In 2002, the entire Battalion returned to Afghanistan where they participated in Operation Anaconda, seeing action in the Battle of Takur Gar, also known as Roberts Ridge.

 In 2003, 1st Battalion participated in combat operations in support of Operation Iraqi Freedom.
 The Battalion conducted missions across the entire country of Iraq.
 The Battalion along with Task Force elements distinguished itself during the successful rescue of prisoner of war, Private-First-Class Jessica Lynch.

 At the end of 2003, the Battalion deployed again, this time sending elements of the Battalion to both Afghanistan and Iraq.
 The Battalion deployed multiple times in support of Operation Iraqi Freedom until 2010.
-1st Battalion, 75th Ranger Regiment continues to deploy in support of Operation Enduring Freedom.
+1st Battalion, 75th Ranger Regiment continues to deploy in support of contingency operations around the world.